webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 ```

 A `GPURenderPassDescriptor` has an array for `colorAttachments` which lists
-the textures we will render to and how to treat the textures.
+the textures we will render to and how to treat them.
 We'll wait to fill in which texture we actually want to render to.
 For now,
 we setup a clear value of semi-dark gray, and a `loadOp` and `storeOp`.
 `loadOp: 'clear'` specifies to clear the texture to the clear value before